A Simple Algorithm for Exact Multinomial Tests: Exact -Values via Acceptance Regions

 \section{Exact $p$-Values via Acceptance Regions}

-Throughout this section, $T$ is some test statistic and $m,n \in \N$ and $\pi \in \Deltam$ are considered fixed.
+Throughout this section, $T$ is a test statistic, and $m,n \in \N$ and $\pi \in \Deltam$ are fixed.
 To ease notation, the subscripts in the pmf of the null distribution are omitted, i.e., $f = f_{n,\pi}$ and the test statistic $T$ is considered as a function on the sample space only, i.e., $T(\cdot) = T(\cdot,\pi)$.
 Let

 be a rescaled version of the \emph{Manhattan distance} and